 There is a three-way test for this.
 The first is the click you hear as the lids snap into the vacuum.
 The second is that you can actually see a concave shape on a lid that has been slightly sucked in by the vacuum.
 But the most important test is to tap each lid with a fingernail.
-A sealed lid will give a clear metallic ring; an unsealed lid will give a distinction between the two sounds.
+A sealed lid will give a clear metallic ring; an unsealed lid will give a dull thud.
+There is quite a distinction between the two sounds.